-At a time when the diversity of classical music is often overshadowed by a narrow canon of works, the Erika Frieser Chamber Music Days deliberately offer a large stage to those pieces and their composers that are often overlooked, rarely or never heard in this country.
-In the course of three concerts with different instrumentation sizes, teachers and students of the Mozarteum University as well as renowned guests will make an enormous range of musical forms of expression audible in an impressive way.
+At a time when the diversity of classical music is often overshadowed by a narrow canon of works, the organisers of the Erika Frieser Chamber Music Days have made it their mission to shine a light on those pieces and composers that are often overlooked and rarely - or never - heard in this country.
+In the course of three concerts, each showcasing a different constellation of instruments, teachers and students of the Mozarteum University as well as renowned guests bring to life an enormous range of musical forms of expression in an impressive way.

 Erika Frieser Chamber Music Days